echedev/theseus-navigator/README.md

 #### Upward Navigation

-Sometimes, on reverse navigation from the a destination that user accessed bypassing underlay destinations, we need to restore a missed destination hierarchy.
+Sometimes, on reverse navigation from a destination that user accessed bypassing underlay destinations, we need to restore a missed destination hierarchy.

 For example, user open an app by a deep link that leads to a category screen somewhere in the categories hierarchy.
 On navigating back from this screen we would like to show the upper level category screen, and so on until the root of categories.